Skip to main content

 Students making jam

-It's a sad commentary in many ways that today's teens are so innocent and naive about where food comes from and how it's made.
-Yet, that innocence is lost at too early of an age about substance use, problematic sexual behavior (PSB), and other risky behavior.
+That statement brought a chuckle from others and it lightened the moment with some humor.
+However, there was a hint of seriousness in the students tone.
+I had never contemplated the fact that today's teens are so innocent and naïve about where food comes from and how it's made.
+Yet, that innocence is lost at too early of an age with technology use, problematic sexual behavior (PSB), and other risky behavior.

-Below are a few blog posts found on the website of Discovery Academy.
-DA is a place where students who find themselves embroiled in a world of risky behavior and declining grades can regain a solid footing.
+Below are a few blog posts about Oxbow Academy.
+Oxbow is a place where students who find themselves embroiled in a world of risky behavior and declining grades can regain a solid footing.
 Be sure to take a look.

 Comments